osu-cass/whats-fresh-api/docs/source/usage/admin.rst

 Adding a new theme is simple.
 First, log into /admin.
 Below Authentication and Authorization there is Themes.
 To the right of these are two buttons that say Add and Change.
 Click on Add.
-Enter the your theming preferences.
+Enter your theming preferences.
 Click save in the bottom right hand corner.
 You will be taken to a Change User page.
 Here you can edit your theme preferences.
 Once you are done, click save at the bottom of the page.
 Congratulations, you've just added a new theme!